 7. Domestic trade in agricultural products.

 The treaty also allows for preferential treatment for Thai businessmen applying for visas to conduct business in the United States.
 The formalities for their applications are kept to a minimum.
-Under the treaty the U.S. Congress may not enact discriminating laws against Thai firms.
+Under the treaty, the U.S. Congress may not enact discriminating laws against Thai firms.
 Their profits may be freely remitted to Thailand and their assets may not be expropriated.
 It is advisable to seek advice from a local or foreign lawyer operating in Thailand to facilitate the establishment.

-***Please not that Thailand’s rules and regulations are constantly changing and it is vital that you check with the Thai Authorities for updated information.
+Please note that Thailand’s rules and regulations are constantly changing and it is vital that you check with the Thai Authorities for updated information.
+Disclaimer: We do not take any responsibility for the accuracy and correctness of any information provided on Thaivest.com.